Employment tribunal award enforcement

 Employment tribunal fee refunds

 The Government has announced that those who paid employment tribunal fees will receive a refund.
-We are still waiting for details on how this process will work and will bring you details when these are made available.

 Claims not made as a result of the fees